navana-tech/baseline_recipe_is21s_indic_asr_challenge/is21-subtask2-E2E/Readme.md

 For more details on run.sh, please refer [Espnet example](https://espnet.github.io/espnet/tutorial.html)

 ### Results
-Following WER were obtained using the above recipie on Test Set:
+Following WER were obtained using the above recipe on Test Set:
 Ben-Eng(WER): 37.2 (Trained for 36 epochs)
 Hin-Eng(WER):  27.7 (Trained for 29 epochs)